Interplay of network structure and talent configuration on wealth dynamics

 In the TLS model, the $\bar{k}=0$ case with fixed talent corresponds to the GBM, and that with Gaussian talent corresponds to the TvL model.
 Similarly, the $\bar{k}=N-1$ case with fixed talent corresponds to the mean-field BM model, and that with Gaussian talent corresponds to the mean-field TLS model.

-In the top panel of Fig.~\ref{fig4-T_i}, (a) and (b) show the time evolution of growth rate $n_{\rm rate}$, where all growth rate curves are the same for fixed talent but different only for Gaussian talent.
-This implies that the system growth does not depend on the network structure for fixed talent, whereas for Gaussian talent, it does.
+In the top panel of Fig.~\ref{fig3-T_i}, Figs.~\ref{fig3-T_i}(a) and~\ref{fig3-T_i}(b) show the time evolution of $n_{\rm rate}$, where all curves are the same for the cases with fixed talent but different only for those with Gaussian talent.
+It implies that the system growth does not depend on the network structure with fixed talent, whereas on that with Gaussian talent, it does.
 This result becomes a key difference between the BM model and the TLS model.
-We also argue the growth effective network structure or talent configuration in the TLS model, unlikely the BM model.
+We also argue the growth effective network structure or talent configuration in the TLS model, unlike the BM model.
 Insets show the time evolution of $\alpha_{\rm ex}$, defined in Eq.~\eqref{eq-alpha_ex}.
-For fixed talent, all $\alpha_{\rm ex}$ values converge to the same value and grow exponentially, whereas for Gaussian talent, they become different and grow super-exponentially in short-time regime.
+For fixed talent, all $\alpha_{\rm ex}$ values converge to the same value and grow exponentially, whereas for Gaussian talent, they become different and grow super-exponentially in the short-time regime.

-In the bottom panel of Fig.~\ref{fig4-T_i}, (c) and (d) show the time evolution of the inequality $n_{\rm Gini}$, where they mainly depends on network structure but there are only slight differences between the fixed talent and Gaussian talent cases.
-The fixed talent cases with $\bar{k}=0$ and $\bar{k}=N-1$ give as
+In the bottom panel of Fig.~\ref{fig3-T_i}, Figs.~\ref{fig3-T_i}(c) and~\ref{fig3-T_i}(d) show the time evolution of the inequality $n_{\rm Gini}$, where they mainly depend on network structure, but there are only slight differences between the fixed talent and Gaussian talent cases.
+The fixed talent cases with $\bar{k}=0$ and $\bar{k}=N-1$ are given as

-which are the smallest and the largest mean degree gives the largest and the smallest of $n_{\rm Gini}$.
-In the short-term regime, the intermediate mean degree $\bar{k}=2$, $n_{\rm Gini}$ depends on the network structure and the case of the BA network is slighter higher than that of $\bar{k}=0$.
-This is consistent even for Gaussian talent cases.
+which are the smallest and the largest mean degree.
+Both cases become the solvable baselines of $n_{\rm Gini}$.
+However, for $\bar{k}=2$ in the intermediate region, $n_{\rm Gini}$ depends on the network structure.
+In the short-time regime, the BA network has larger $n_{\rm Gini}$ than that of the WS network for any case, either fixed or Gaussian talent.